liip-elearning/userbulkdelete/README.md

  it contains a brief explanation of the process and a button to "Perform Bulk Async Deletion".

 * Go to http://yourmoodlesite.ch/admin/user/user_bulk.php
-* Select all the users to be deleted from the list.
+* Add to selection, any users you want to be deleted.
 * Click on the "Add to selection" button.
 * The page will refresh automatically, and the selected users will show in the appropriate list.
-* Now you'ready to click the "Perform Bulk Async Deletion" button.
+* Now click the "Perform Bulk Async Deletion" button.
-* You will get to a new interface with the details of the users to be deleted.
+* You will see the confirmation page **userbulkdelete**, with the list of the users to be deleted.
 * Scroll to the bottom of the page and click on the "Start asynchronous deletion" button.

 Note that all of the users that cannot be deleted will automatically be excluded from the process.

-At this point everything else should be handled by the cron process, otherwise, the commands to start performing the async deletion tasks can be launched with the commands stated on the "Pre-requisites" section of this document.
+At this point everything else should be handled by the **cron process**, otherwise, the commands to start performing the async deletion tasks can be launched with the commands stated on the "Pre-requisites" section of this document.